IrvingtonRobotics/tower-takeover-A/README.md

 | 18 | Rails angling motor |
 | 12 | Left intake motor |
 | 13 | Right intake motor  |

+## Project Structure
+Inside the `src/` folder is all of the juicy stuff.

+Of course, `autonomous.cpp` is where most of the autonomous lies, but the foldout routine is in `routines.cpp`.
+The default color is in `initialize.cpp`.

+Subsystem configuration is available at the top of the class declaration in `drive.cpp`, `intake.cpp`, `lift.cpp`, and `rails.cpp`.
+The portion directly under a `---- CONFIG ----` heading is all you need to edit to tweak values.